A trip to Alibag’s Kolaba Fort

 After spending around 2 hours at the fort we called the boat to pick us up at the fort, He arrived and we started back to the Alibag beach.
 We were feeling hungry so we started looking for places offering local food but as we were a little late most of the Shops were closing or the food they had cooked was over.

 We decided to walk towards the Bus depot and see if we could find any restaurant on the way, after walking for some time we came across a restaurant called Sai Palace Restaurant which offered some amazing Chicken and seafood.

-After a tasty and awesome lunch we reached the the Alibag Depot from where we got the Ferry tickets back to Mumbai.
+After a tasty and awesome lunch, we reached the Alibag Depot from where we got the Ferry tickets back to Mumbai.
 This time around there was no bus to take us to the Mandwa Jetty but so many TumTums waiting for the passengers to get into them and then dropping them at the Jetty.
 As it was a Sunday the Jetty was crowded with people and it took us around an hour to just get into the ferry.
-We finally got into the Boat which took us back to Mumbai with the sun setting in the Background.
+We finally got into the boat which took us back to Mumbai with the sun setting in the Background.

 So another successful and fun trip to Kolaba Fort was completed under Rs 1500, the cost can be lower if you can save on food.

 For More trek articles Click Here

 For more trek Videos Click Here